backstage/backstage/docs/features/techdocs/architecture.md

 publishing the updates.
 There are other planned features like an authentication layer for users to determine whether they have the permission to view a particular docs site.
 There are a handful of features which are extremely hard to develop without a tightly integrated backend in place.
-Hence, supporting `techdocs` without `techdocs-backend` is limiting and challenging for its development.
+Hence, support for `techdocs` without `techdocs-backend` is limited and challenging to develop.

 # Future work